mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 memory for all the `Vector3`s, `Vector2`s, `Face3`s and array objects and then extra time to translate all of that data into parallel arrays in the form of `BufferAttribute`s like above.
 Somtimes that makes using `Geometry` easier.
-With `BufferGeometry` is up to us to supply the data already turned into this format.
+With `BufferGeometry` it is up to us to supply the data already turned into this format.

 As a simple example let's make a cube using `BufferGeometry`.
 A cube is interesting because it appears to share vertices at the corners but really